LoukasTheUhhh/V3rsa/README.md

 ---

 ## 🗃 V1.5 – Can I Get Version 15, with Author 20, and Date Noon on the Side?
 *"Git good.
-Versa gets versioned."*
+V3rsa gets versioned."*

 **Features:**
-- `!place GV` Gitting Version module
+- `!place GV`: Gitting Versions module
-- Author and date metadata
+- Author,version and date metadata
-- Change notes
-- Rollbacks and snapshot comparisons
+- undo-ing and snapshots

 ---